Codecademy/docs/content/swift/concepts/arrays/terms/isEmpty/isEmpty.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.isEmpty`** method returns true if an array contains no elements, returns false if the array contains one or more elements.
+The **`.isEmpty`** property returns true if an array contains no elements, returns false if the array contains one or more elements.

 ## Syntax